trackmania-rl/tmrl/readme/tuto_library.md

 Since we did not set `epochs=np.inf`, this code will reach completion at some point (but you will not be able to train for more epochs).
 The worker thread will simply be killed then.
-If you have followed this tutorial carefully, you will now see the dummy RC drone (blue circle) slowly train to reach the red target.
+If you have followed this tutorial carefully, you will now see the dummy RC drone (blue circle) slowly training to reach the red target.

 And that is mostly all, folks! :smile: